MarkErik/nginx-adminer/README.md

 Check the file:
 cat .htpasswd

-## Step 4: Update the .env.sample file with your configuration options
+## Step 4: Copy the .env.sample to .env and update with your configuration options
-Then:
+cp .env.sample .env
-mv .env.sample .env
+nano .env

 ## Step 5: Run the script to start the services
-The script checks for the .env file and also create the internal docker network.
+The script checks for the .env file and also creates the internal docker network.
 ./start-adminer.sh